-I’ve lived in Bristol for over six years now, but I promise I’m only a little bit biased when I say: there’s so much to love about spending one day in Bristol.
+We’ve both lived in Bristol for over five years now, but I promise we’re only a little bit biased when we say: there’s so much to love about spending one day in Bristol.

 It’s a fairly small city so is really walkable, and offers so much beauty, intrigue, colour and fun along the way.

-If you’re looking for an epic one day in Bristol itinerary, then look no further… here’s what I’ve got for you (including some lesser known spots that hardly anyone else mentions!)
+If you’re looking for an epic one day in Bristol itinerary, then look no further… here’s what we’ve got for you (including some lesser known spots that hardly anyone else mentions!)

-For your fabulous one day in Bristol, I’m going to recommend you start at the Harbourside.
+For your fabulous one day in Bristol, we recommend that you start at the Harbourside.

 Whether you’ve arrived into Bristol by coach, car or train, the Harbourside is really easy to find and is actually quite central to the city’s various transport networks.